What can we learn from Hammondsport as we create the future of small towns?

 Shethar Street is one of the main streets that borders the town square, and has various storefronts and outdoor dining areas that spill out onto the sidewalk.

-The ice cream parlor is one of the main attractions, in large part due to its ample outdoor sitting space.
+The ice cream parlor is one of the main attractions, in large part due to its ample outdoor seating space.

-Other sections of Shethar Street include the historic Frey Opera House (circa 1901) along with a street full of surprises so narrow that you literally have to walk your car through, adding to the mystery.
+Other sections of Shethar Street include the historic Frey Opera House (circa 1901) along with a street full of surprises so narrow that you literally have to "walk" your car through it, adding to the appeal.

 There are two key attractions located in this unusual building which has stores on the ground floor, apartments on two floors, and the actual "opera hall" on the top level venue.

-The Opera House Antiques and a Wine Barrel store are major and equally interesting attractions on the ground floor.
+The Opera House Antiques and a Wine Barrel store are major and equally interesting attractions at the street level.
+Beautiful storefronts and sidewalk seating make this a lovely place to visit.

-Across the street is a dynamic collection of buildings that offer food, art and public seating – seven chairs and a bench, and much more that is impossible to ignore.
+Across the street is a dynamic collection of buildings that offer food, art and public seating – seven chairs and a bench – and much more that is impossible to ignore as the active sidewalk draws you in.

 Hammondsport also has a mini art park, labeled as a "pedestrian marketplace."
 It is not meant as a place to merely look at and pass through; ample seating and shaded picnic tables encourage a longer stay.

-Behind the opera house are other treasures to add to the mix
+Behind the opera house are other treasures that add to the mix of Hammondsport's great offerings.

 Hammondsport's Library